Hello Brother (1994 film)

 Hello Brother is a 1994 Indian Telugu-language action comedy film, produced by K. L. Narayana and directed by E. V. V. Satyanarayana.
 It stars Nagarjuna, Ramya Krishna and Soundarya, with music composed by Raj–Koti.
-The film is loosely based on the Hong Kong action comedy Twin Dragons (1992) starring Jackie Chan.
+The film is loosely based on the Hong Kong action comedy Twin Dragons (1992) starring Jackie Chan, which itself is an adaptation of Ranjit Mallick starrer Bengali film Shathe Shathyang (1982).
 In turn, Hello Brother spawned several of its own remakes, twice in Hindi as Judwaa (1997) and its reboot Judwaa 2 (2017) and in Kannada as Cheluva (1997).
 The film was the highest grossing Telugu movie of 1994.

 Plot

 Misra, a dacoit, is arrested by SP Chakravarthy.
-Misra wounds himself and is taken to the hospital, where Chakravarthy is waiting for his wife Geetha, who is pregnant and gives birth to twins.
-The doctor says that both children have a reflection mentality (if one person is hurt, the other is also hurt) depending on the distance.
+Misra tries to attack Chakravarthy, so the latter shoots him in the leg, due to which he is taken to the hospital, where Chakravarthy is waiting for his wife Geetha, who is pregnant and gives birth to twins.
+The doctor says that both children have a reflection mentality (where one person's pain is reflected in the other's), depending on the distance.
 Misra escapes and takes one of the twins with him, hurting Geetha.
 Chakravarthy pursues him but is unable to find the child and shoots Misra.
-The child is saved by the other twins due to their reflection mentality, and a female laborer witnesses it.
-The child is taken by her husband, and they adopt him, while already having a daughter.
+The other twin saves the child due to their reflective mentality, and a female laborer witnesses it.
+The child is taken by her husband, and they adopt him and raise him as their own child, while they later have a daughter.

-One day, in an accident at a construction place, the couple is killed.
+One day, in an accident at a construction site, the couple is killed.
 As a result, the two children become orphans.
-As they grow up, one of the twins, Deva, becomes a thief for earning along with his friend Kasi another orphan.
-On the other hand, Geetha goes into a coma, and Chakravarthy takes her to America for the cure, where the other twin, Ravi Varma is brought up.
+As they grow up, one of the twins, Deva, becomes a thief to earn a living with his friend Kasi, another orphan.
+On the other hand, Geetha goes into a coma, and Chakravarthy takes her to America for the cure, where the other twin, Ravi Varma, is brought up.
 He returns to India as a rock star to give performances.
 He is received by Chakravarthy's friend, who wishes to marry his daughter Manga to him, but Manga is in love with Deva.
 At the airport, Ravi Varma falls for Ooha, the daughter of Akkamamba, who is organizing his programs.
 Simhachalam, Akkamamba's brother, also wishes to marry Ooha.
 Meanwhile, at home, Manga advances with Ravi, thinking he is Deva.
 One day in a restaurant, they see each other and find that they are identical, which leads to humorous misunderstandings.